-With the introduction of this proportional electoral system, the opportunity for minor parties to gain parliamentary representation increased.
+With the introduction of MMP the opportunity for minor parties to gain parliamentary representation increased.
 As a result, coalition and minority governments have become commonplace.
-A referendum on the electoral system held alongside the general election (26 November 2011) returned a solid endorsement of 58 per cent of the MMP system.
+A referendum on the electoral system held at the 2011 general election returned a solid 58 per cent endorsement of the MMP system.

 New Zealand is a small open economy.
 Following a comprehensive reform program that began in the mid-80s, the New Zealand economy is now largely deregulated, and more internationally competitive.
-The production base has diversified to include a range of elaborately transformed manufactures, while maintaining a large export-oriented agriculture sector.
+The production base has diversified to include a range of elaborately transformed manufactures, while maintaining a large agriculture sector, which accounts for 70 per cent of exports.
 Services account for over two thirds of New Zealand's real Gross Domestic Product (GDP), while manufacturing accounts for 12 per cent.
-In 2011, New Zealand's main merchandise export markets were Australia (22.4 per cent), China (12.2 per cent), and the United States (8.5 per cent).
-New Zealand’s main sources of merchandise imports were Australia (16 per cent), China (15.7 per cent), and the United States (10.7 per cent).
+In 2013, New Zealand's main merchandise export markets were China (20.7 per cent), Australia (19 per cent), and the United States (8.5 per cent).
+New Zealand’s main sources of merchandise imports were China (17.5 per cent), Australia (13.3 per cent), and the United States (9.4 per cent).

 Bilateral economic and trade relationship

 The economic and trade relationship between Australia and New Zealand is shaped by the Australia New Zealand Closer Economic Relations Trade Agreement (CER or ANZCERTA), which came into effect on 1 January 1983.
 ANZCERTA created one of the world's most open and successful free trade agreements and two-way trans-Tasman merchandise trade has increased at an average annual rate of around 8 per cent following its adoption.
-Based on trade in goods and services during 2011, New Zealand is now Australia's seventh largest trading partner, In 2011 New Zealand was the eighth largest source of foreign investment and third most important destination for Australian investment abroad.
-Australia is New Zealand's principal trading partner (ranked number one for both exports and imports), largest source of foreign direct investment and largest destination for outbound investment.
+New Zealand is Australia's eighth largest goods trading partner, eighth largest source of foreign investment and third most important destination for Australian investment abroad.
+In the March quarter 2013 China surpassed Australia for the first time as New Zealand’s largest market for both imports and exports.

-In 2011 Australia's total investment in New Zealand was A$74.2 billion; while New Zealand's total investment in Australia was A$29.7 billion.
+In 2013 Australia's total investment in New Zealand was $81 billion; while New Zealand's total investment in Australia was $30.1 billion.
 New Zealand is the third largest market for Australian investment abroad, with Australia the largest investor in New Zealand.
-Over half of Australia's total investment in New Zealand is FDI (A$40.1 billion), reflecting the high level of economic integration.
+Over half of Australia's total investment in New Zealand is FDI ($45.8 billion), reflecting the high level of economic integration.
 Australian investment in New Zealand includes the banking, insurance, building, infrastructure, telecoms, energy and retail sectors.

 Single Economic Market (SEM)

-During their meeting in Canberra on 20 August 2009, the Australian and New Zealand Prime Ministers committed to a Single Economic Market Outcomes Framework setting out principles to accelerate regulatory harmonisation and alignment in order to stimulate business and create jobs.
+A Single Economic Market Outcomes Framework sets out principles to accelerate regulatory harmonisation and alignment in order to stimulate business and create jobs.